How to Use a TTS API: From First Request to Production

 if status["status"] == "completed":

-# Download audio
+# Download via durable audio_endpoint

-audio = requests.get(status["audio_url"])
+audio = requests.get(

 with open(output_path, "wb") as f: